algerina/bookstore/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used.
-- Hat to my coding partners, especially - GitHub: [Emmy-github-webdev](https://github.com/Emmy-github-webdev) for their valuable help.
+- Hat to my coding partners, especially  [Emmy-github-webdev](https://github.com/Emmy-github-webdev) for their valuable help.
 - Inspiration
 - etc